 LUNCH

-Sacred Heart Schools participate in the Federal Hot-Lunch Program.
+Sacred Heart School participates in the USDA Federal Hot-Lunch Program.
 All students are invited and encouraged to eat lunch through the program.
 The cost for PreK is $2.30 per meal.
-Kindergarten-6th grade students is $3.0001.75 per meal.
-The cost for 7th-12th grade students is $3.10000 per meal; adults, $3.65/meal.
+Kindergarten-6th grade students is $3.00 per meal.
+The cost for 7th-12th grade students is $3.10 per meal; adults, $3.65/meal.
 Applications for free or reduced priced lunches are handed out at registration and can be obtained through the school office anytime during the school year.
 Occasionally we have students who like to invite a guest i.e., grandma, grandpa, mom, dad, aunt, uncle, etc. to eat lunch with them in our school cafeteria; our school policy requires that a parent call or send a note informing and giving permission for the student to have a lunch guest.
 The meal cost for an out of school guest is $3.65.

 MILK BREAKS